 "WFP has long recognized that measuring and managing the environmental impacts of our work, including during emergencies, is an important act of stewardship.
 It helps us safeguard the livelihoods of people we serve: the hungry poor.
 Better environmental practices can also help to reduce WFP’s operating costs, allowing us to deliver better value for money as a trusted partner in the global effort to end hunger.

+We know that climate change disproportionately affects the world’s poorest people, especially women and children.
 I am determined that, as one of the first agencies on the ground in an emergency, WFP makes the most of opportunities to lead the deployment of innovative solutions and technologies in some of the world’s most marginal environments.
 WFP's Greenhouse Gas Emission Reduction strategy commits us to cost-effective improvements in how we use power in our buildings, manage our vehicle fleets and minimise our travel.
 We will measure our progress every year against our 2008 baseline in order to track results in a transparent and accountable manner.

 Ensuring an effective, resource-efficient WFP starts at the top, with me and our executive management team.
 I am committed to making WFP more environmentally sustainable and resource-efficient at the same time, and will work with WFP staff across the globe to embed sustainability into our operations."

 WFP Executive Director